epfl-ada/ada-2023-project-crunchychicken/README.md

 1. **How impactful is the team surrounding the director on the success of the movie?**

-    Are the directors who always work with the same technical crew more successful?
-Are some directors successful only because they cast popular actors?
-Can we find some directors that decided to cast, for their next project, only very popular actors by looking at details about their previous works?
+    Are the directors who always work with the same crew more successful?
 Successful directors built up their renown across the industry thanks to now very popular movies, but can it also be thanks to the presence of certain individuals in their team?
 If yes, how frequently have they been collaborating with each other?
+    Are some directors successful only because they cast popular actors?

 2. **To what extent does the director's choice of movie genre affect the success of the movie?**